From badgers to bats to butterflies to botanical illustration; we have everything covered in our 2017 wildlife courses programme,

 For people wanting to just get closer to some of our most amazing species we offer the chance to hear nightingales singing on a summer’s evening, the song of the dawn chorus at sunrise, walk on the South Downs at night looking for the lights of the incredible glow-worm or sit in a Sussex woodland watching badgers emerge from their setts at dusk.

-Those interested in wildlife conservation will want to attend our course on wildlife and the planning process.
+Those interested in wildlife conservation will want to attend our course on wildlife and the planning process (23 May).
+Petra Billings runs two new courses looking at woodland ecology and management (28 April) and the wildlife of chalk downland (30 June).

-There’s also the opportunity to learn more about our elusive nocturnal mammals.
-There’s a course on small mammals and others which focus specifically on the enigmatic harvest mouse and hazel dormouse and we’ll be running an evening session to learn about (and listen out for) bats.
+There’s also opportunities to learn more about our elusive nocturnal mammals.
+There’s a course on small mammals (7 April) and others which focus specifically on the enigmatic harvest mouse (29 September) and hazel dormouse (26 May & 22 September) and we’ll be running an evening session to learn about (and listen out for) bats (19 May).
+Our badger courses are always popular and give people the chance to learn about and observe these elusive mammals in April and May.

 Throughout the year wildlife photographer David Plummer leads a series of courses for beginners interested in nature photography or photographers looking to improve their skills.